imliuyzh/lfs101x-notes/chapter15.md

 > You can run a bash script in debug mode either by doing `bash -x ./script_file`, or bracketing parts of the script with `set -x` and `set +x`.

 ## Interactive Example Using bash Scripts
-Create a file named `get_name.sh` in your favorite editor with the following content:
+Create a file named `get_name.sh` with the following content:

 ```bash
 #!/usr/bin/env bash